 The reason I bring up this story is to show that the Bible acknowledges the difficulty of distinguishing the genuine from the false in the Church and any mass attempt to do so would cause collateral damage to believers.
 The reason it’s hard to distinguish legalists is because they put on the appearances of godliness while the truth of the heart is quite different.

 Several Telltale Signs of Legalism

 The Parable of the Weeds shows that most legalists won’t be exposed until the day they stand before the Lord to be judged, but this doesn’t mean the Church—God’s authentic children—should stand idly by and allow legalists to run amok in our fellowships.
 The best way to keep this spiritual disease to a minimum is to make sure those in leadership positions aren’t infected since they have the most influence.
 How do we do this?
 The Bible repeatedly shows how to unmask legalists and how to deal with the infection.
-That’s what this book is all about.
+That’s what this article is all about.

 Because legalism is merely a surface garnishment it always gives itself away and the New Testament provides numerous telltale signs of this syndrome.